NITRR-Vivek/SecQR/README.md

 ## Key Features

 - **Custom QR Code Generation:** Create unique QR codes for vehicles with customizable data.
 - **Stakeholder Levels:** Tailored data presentation for three distinct stakeholder levels.
+Three different stakeholders will see different data according to their priority level as data is encrypted. and common scanner will see the lowest priority level data.
-- **Offline Functionality:** Setup online once, then operate offline for QR code generation and scanning.
+- **Offline Functionality:** Setup online once, then all features work offline like QR code generation or scanning or saving QR data in device.

 ## Screenshots